Sequential model confidence sets: Discussion

 \section{Discussion}

-We introduced sequential model confidence sets and provided techniques to construct them with respect to three important notions of forecast superiority.
-Sequential model confidence sets address a highly relevant problem and allow to continuously monitor the performances of some given statistical models.
-They incorporate the uncertainty of the undergoing selection by being flexible in size, rely on minimal distributional assumptions, and achieve safe anytime-valid guarantees.
+We introduce sequential model confidence sets and provide methodology to construct them with respect to three important notions of forecast superiority.
+SMCSs allow to continuously monitor the performance of some given statistical models.
+They incorporate the uncertainty in choosing models by being flexible in size, rely on minimal distributional assumptions, and achieve anytime-valid coverage guarantees.